 But what are they exactly?
 Every company listed on the share markets is required to provide investors and potential investors with accessible info about the company.
 Hatch is super helpful and links to each company's investor centre when you click on their stocks in Hatch.
 Here are some examples:

-Not all investor centres are beautiful, but they do provide a breadth of information that may be helpful as you make any decisions on how to determine if a stock is a good buy for you.
+Not all investor centres are beautiful, but they do provide a breadth of information that may be helpful as you make any decisions on how to choose the best investments for your situation and your goals.

 Money-talk: Tap into your networks